Trial of Derek Chauvin

-The trial was held at the Hennepin County Government Center in Minneapolis, and it ran from March 8, 2021, through April 20.
-It was the first criminal trial in Minnesota to be entirely televised and the first in state court to be broadcast live.
+The trial was held at the Hennepin County Government Center in Minneapolis, and it ran from March 8 to April 20, 2021.
+It was the first criminal trial in Minnesota to be entirely televised and the first to be broadcast live.
 The trial received extensive media coverage, with over 23 million people watching the verdict being announced on live television.
+Several protest marches and demonstrations were held up to and during the trial.
+Large crowds celebrated the guilty verdict announcement.

+Chauvin was sentenced by the trial judge to 22 1/2 years in prison for second-degree murder, 10 years more than the presumptive sentence under the sentencing guideline of 12 1/2 years, due to Chauvin's abuse of power and his particular cruelty inflicted on Floyd.
+The first charge could have carried a maximum penalty of forty years in prison.
+Chauvin appealed his conviction, but the guilty verdict was upheld by the Minnesota Supreme Court.
+The United States Supreme Court declined to review the case.

 Background

 Murder of George Floyd

 Derek Chauvin was one of four officers of the Minneapolis Police Department (MPD) involved in the arrest of George Floyd on May 25, 2020, on suspicion of using a counterfeit $20 bill at a market.
 He also served as the field training officer for one of the other officers involved.
 While Floyd was handcuffed and lying facedown on the street, Chauvin knelt on Floyd's neck for nine minutes and 29 seconds.
 For part of the time, two other officers knelt on Floyd's back.
 During the final two minutes, Floyd was motionless and had no pulse.